Kangana Ranaut's Twitter account suspended permanently

 The actor also posted a video on Instagram where she termed the silence of the liberal international media on Bengal violence their “conspiracy against India” .
 Ranaut is also active on Facebook.

 Last year, Ranaut’s sister Rangoli’s account was suspended on the microblogging website.
 The actor became active on Twitter after that.
-(Agency)
+(PTI)

 Kangana Ranaut’s Twitter account suspended permanently

-MUMBAI: Twitter has permanently suspended actor Kangana Ranaut’s account for repeated violations of rules, specifically its “Hateful Conduct and Abusive Behaviour policy , the microblogging site said in a statement on Tuesday.
+MUMBAI, May 4: Twitter has permanently suspended actor Kangana Ranaut’s account for repeated violations of rules, specifically its “Hateful Conduct and Abusive Behaviour policy”, the microblogging site said in a statement on Tuesday.